amplifying-fsharp/fsharplang/spec/features-for-ml-compatibility.md

 The converse holds when programs are compiled using a typical ML compiler.

-## EXTRA SYNTACTIC FORMS FOR ML COMPATIBILITY
+## Extra Syntactic Forms for ML Compatibility

 The following identifiers are also keywords primarily because they are keywords in OCaml.
 Although F# reserves several OCaml keywords for future use, the `/mlcompatibility` option enables the use of